Northern Bay: Tourism

-The community is a popular site for tourists in the summer season due to Northern Bay Sands.
-This park and campgrounds is also the site of the annual "Beach Fest", a day-long concert featuring local and provincial musical acts.
+The community is a popular site for tourists in the summer season due to Northern Bay Sands, a popular beach and campground.
 The close proximity to major centres on the Avalon Peninsula such as St. John's, Carbonear, and Bay Roberts has made Northern Bay a particularly well-known summer get-away spot.
-As a result of this, there is a renewed interest in cabin ownership in the area and real estate values have modestly increased in recent years.

 Politics

 The community is not incorporated as a municipality but its citizens are active in local organizations such as school boards, church groups or the North Shore Regional Fire Department.

-Northern Bay is in the provincial riding of Carbonear-Trinity-Bay de Verde, represented by Liberal MHA Steve Crocker and the federal electoral district of Avalon represented by Liberal MP Ken McDonald.
+Northern Bay is in the provincial riding of Carbonear-Trinity-Bay de Verde, represented by Liberal MHA Steve Crocker and the federal electoral district of Avalon represented by Liberal MP Paul Connors.